SindhuJinu09/Restaurantapp/BACKEND_AUTOMATION_STATUS.md

 ## Next Steps to Fix Backend

+### Immediate Action Required

+**The backend workflow system is determining next states but NOT creating tasks.**

-1. **Check Backend Logs**
+1. **Check Backend Logs for Task Creation**
-   - Look for YAML parsing errors
+   - Look for errors AFTER "Determined nextTaskState: order_preparation"
-   - Check if workflow YAML is being downloaded from S3
+   - Check if there's a task creation step that's failing
+   - Look for exceptions in the task creation service
-   - Verify workflow configuration is being loaded
+   - Verify if `WorkflowExecutionManagerV1Impl` has a `createNextTask()` method that's being called

-2. **Verify YAML Structure**
+2. **Verify Task Creation Logic**
-   - Ensure YAML matches backend's expected schema
+   - Backend should call task creation API after determining next state
-   - Add trigger conditions if needed (e.g., `on_complete`)
+   - Check if task creation requires additional parameters (e.g., `parentTaskUuid`, `orderItems`)
-   - See `BACKEND_YAML_FIX_GUIDE.md` for recommendations

-3. **Test Backend Workflow Service**
+   - Verify if task creation is happening but with wrong `task_status` (e.g., `COMPLETED` instead of `ACTIVE`)
+   - Check if task creation is happening but tasks are being filtered out

+3. **Check Task Filtering**
+   - Frontend filters by `task_status: "ACTIVE"`
-   - Verify `WorkflowExecutionManagerV1Impl` is processing task updates
+   - Verify backend is creating tasks with `task_status: "ACTIVE"`
-   - Check if it's reading the workflow YAML correctly
+   - Check if backend is setting `task_status` correctly in `extensionsData`
-   - Ensure it's creating tasks with correct workflow metadata

-4. **Check Task Update Handler**
+4. **Verify Workflow Execution Flow**
+   - After determining next state, backend should:
+     1. Create task with `current_state: "order_preparation"`
+     2. Set `task_status: "ACTIVE"` in `extensionsData`
+     3. Copy `orderItems` from completed task
+     4. Set `parentTaskUuid` or `subtask_of` correctly
+     5. Set `table_id` and `seat_id` from parent task

+5. **Check Backend Code**
+   - Find where "Determined nextTaskState" log is printed
+   - Check the code immediately after that log
-   - Verify backend is listening for task status changes
+   - Verify if task creation is being called
-   - Ensure it triggers workflow transitions on `COMPLETED` status
-   - Check if it's reading `extensionsData.workflow.current_state`
+   - Check for any try-catch blocks that might be silently failing

 ## Current System Behavior